Admissions / Application

 Applicants to the Neuroscience Graduate Program at Brown University or the Brown-NIH Graduate Partnership Program are expected to have an undergraduate degree in a component discipline of neuroscience such as biology, psychology, neurobiology, chemistry, physics, applied mathematics, engineering, or computer science.
 The Neuroscience Graduate Program and Graduate Partnership Program do not have any specific course requirements for successful admission.
 Students who are admitted without sufficient background in certain topics will be encouraged to take the appropriate introductory level courses at Brown and fill the gap in their scientific knowledge before enrolling in more advanced courses in that subject area.
 We encourage applications from members of underrepresented minority groups and those with disabilities.
 More information about programs at Brown University designed to enhance diversity in the Biological and Biomedical Sciences can be found here.

 All applications must be submitted online.
-We expect that the application portal for Fall 2013 matriculation will open early in September 2012.
 Candidates interested in applying for the Neuroscience Graduate Program at Brown University must complete an online application at the Brown Graduate School website.
 Candidates interested in applying for the Brown-NIH Graduate Partnership Program must complete an online application at the NIH Graduate Partnership Program website.
 Any student wishing to apply to both the Neuroscience Graduate Program and the Brown-NIH Graduate Partnership Program will need to submit an application to both Brown University and the NIH.